paulmadsenhbar/HIPs/keyrotation.md

 ## Abstract

 This HIP specifies a mechanism for protecting Hedera state entities like accounts, topics, and tokens etc from takeover after key compromise.
-An account owner can 'pre-rotate' a public key when creating the state entity such that subsequent key management operations via AccountUpdate must be signed by the private key associated with the pre-rotated key to be considered valid.
+The owner of a state entity can 'pre-rotate' a public key when creating the state entity such that subsequent key management operations via an Update transaction must be signed by the private key associated with the pre-rotated key to be considered valid.

 In this manner, even if an account's hot key is stolen , the attacker will be unable to take over the state entity as they will not have the pre-rotated key and so cannot lock the valid owner out.